smart-dex/smartdex-uikit/README.md

 A reset CSS is available as a global styled component.

 ```
-import { ResetCSS } from 'uikit-sotatek'
+import { ResetCSS } from 'smartdex-uikit'
 ...
 <ResetCSS />
 ```